Isty001/rogue-craft/README.md

 ### Install

-For running `ncursesw5` is required, and your terminal must support 256 colors, for example you could put this line in your .bashrc/.zshrc or whatever you use, `export TERM=xterm-256color`.
+For running `ncursesw5` is required, and your terminal must support 256 colors, for example by setting your `TERM` to `xterm-256color` to achieve this, add this line to your .bashrc/.zshrc or whatever you use:  `export TERM=xterm-256color`.
 The terminal also needs mouse interaction support.

 #### From release tar